Keyboard shortcuts

 Parser Plugins

-Parser plugins let you transform non-JSON files (plaintext, CSV, PDF, images, etc.) into structured, queryable JSON when they are stored in AeorDB.
-Parsers are compiled to WebAssembly and deployed per-table, so each data collection can have its own parsing logic.
+Parser plugins let you transform non-JSON files into structured, queryable JSON when they are stored in AeorDB.
+AeorDB provides two parser mechanisms:

 Writing a Parser: Step by Step